ericmoritz/wsdemo/results.md

 I expected Go to kick Erlang's ass in the performance department but the message latency was much higher than Erlang's latency and we had 225 unhappy customers.
 Go only reached C9.775k; close but no cigar.

+I did not know what to expect with the Java Webbit implementation.
+I expected it to perform somewhere close to the Go implementation.
+The Webbit implementation did do much better than the Go implementation but it still had 157 connection timeouts which is unacceptable.

 I was very surprised that node.js fell down after 5001 connections and that gevent fell down at 4792 connections.
 Both platforms were